ytsaurus/ytsaurus/yt/docs/README.md

 ### Documentation Philosophy

 - When writing text, determine your target audience, whom you are writing for.
 Take into account that YTsaurus users may have different backgrounds and may be from different areas: analysts, engineers, administrators, and developers.
 The target audience influences the level of detail of your text and the terminology you use.
-- Your text should not disrupt the integrity of the entire document either its narrative logic.
-When writing content, consider the context of the whole section where the content is intended to be added.
+- Your text should not disrupt the integrity of the entire document or its narrative logic.
+When writing content, consider the context of the section where this content is intended to be added.
 - Try to avoid jargon, slang, Anglicisms, and colloquial language.
 Use commonly accepted terms.
 Strive to follow the academic style.
 - Accompany your text with examples.
 Content without examples is perceived as abstract and is hard to assimilate.
 - Use cross-links between the sections.